selfishhari/rmm_entity_extraction/README.md

 ## Configurations
 ### conf/public/catalog
-The file is used to configure database variables, input, output files, models etc.,
+The file is used to configure database variables such as tables,columns, location of input and output files, models etc.,

 ### build_deploy
 The file explains you the step by step deployment of the application in the server